exa-

 In units of measurement, a factor of 1018.

-This is one of the standard SI (Système International) decimal prefixes (see the entry Words for multiples).
+This is one of the standard SI (Système International) decimal prefixes (see the entry Number words).
 This form is rarely met with in general scientific usage; an example is exajoule.
-It is occasionally used in discussions predicting very fast computers in the future, as in exaflop (see -flop), or large amounts of data: exabyte.
+It is occasionally used in discussions predicting very fast computers in the future, as in exaflop (see ‑flop), or large amounts of data: exabyte.